ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

-  For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities as CWT without the COSE protection.
-Examples include conveyance via PCIe (Peripheral Component Interconnect Express) IDE (Integrity and Data Encryption), or a TLS tunnel.
+  For the purposes of the present document, we focus on a protected communication channel used for conveyance that can ensure the same qualities as CWT without having the COSE protection available: mutual authentication, integrity protection, confidentiality.
+  (Replay protection can be added by including a nonce claim such as Nonce (claim 10 {{IANA.cwt}}).)
+  Examples include conveyance via PCIe
+  (Peripheral Component Interconnect Express) IDE (Integrity and Data Encryption), or a TLS tunnel.